Beef Tenderloin

 Understanding the key chemical compounds helps explain why beef tenderloin pairs well with certain ingredients.

-Iron-containing protein that gives beef its red color and contributes to mineral-forward flavor notes
+Iron-containing protein responsible for beef's red color and contributes to mineral taste notes

 Quick Tips